mihai-bontea/StegDetector/README.md

 High-pass residual analysis refers to a class of statistical steganalysis techniques that apply high-pass filters(or residual filters) to an image, in order to suppress the "normal content" (smooth, large-scale textures) and amplify the small perturbations or "noise" caused by steganography use.
-This results in a residual image: a two-dimensional array showingdifferences, edges, and high-frequency detail.
+This results in a residual image: a two-dimensional array showing differences, edges, and high-frequency detail.
 Hidden data often shows up in these residuals more clearly than in the original image.
 For this reason, these residuals are used by many modern steganalysis methods.

 ## CNN-Based Steganography Detection